 The Company accounts for share-based awards in accordance with ASC Topic 718, Compensation - Stock Compensation ("ASC 718"), which generally requires recognition of share-based compensation costs in financial statements based on fair value.
 Compensation cost is recognized over the period during which an employee is required to provide services in exchange for the award (the requisite service period).
 The amount of compensation cost recognized in the consolidated statements of comprehensive income is based on the awards ultimately expected to vest, and therefore, reduced for estimated forfeitures.
+Stock-based compensation was \$6.3 million, \$6.2 million and \$6.7 million in fiscal years 2017, 2016 and 2015, respectively.

-As permitted by ASC 718, the Company elected to use a lattice model, such as the binomial option-pricing model, to estimate the fair values of stock options, with the exception of the 2008 and 2016 stock option grants to the Company's Chief Executive Officer, which is considered to be a market-based award and was valued utilizing the Monte Carlo Simulation pricing model, which calculates multiple potential outcomes for an award and establishes fair value based on the most likely outcome.
+As permitted by ASC 718, the Company elected to use a lattice model, such as the trinomial option-pricing model, to estimate the fair values of stock options, with the exception of the 2008 and 2016 stock option grants to the Company's Chief Executive Officer, which is considered to be a market-based award and was valued utilizing the Monte Carlo Simulation pricing model, which calculates multiple potential outcomes for an award and establishes fair value based on the most likely outcome.
+All option-pricing models require the input of subjective assumptions.
+These assumptions include the estimated volatility of the Company's common stock price over the expected term, the expected dividend rate, the estimated post-vesting forfeiture rate, the risk-free interest rate and expected exercise behavior.
 See Note L for further discussion of the application of the option-pricing models.